 Corporate Governance Statement

 In line with the provisions of the Belgian Corporate Governance Code of 9 December 2004, the first charter was approved by the Board of Directors on 26 January 2006.
-The corporate governance charter was reviewed in the light of general developments in the area of corporate governance and the Board of Directors approved a new charter on 6 February 2014.
-Following the appointment of a General Manager, the corporate governance charter was brought into line with this decision.
-The Board of Directors approved this new charter on 15 September 2016.
-The latest version – applying from 1 November 2016 – is available at aquafin.be.
-The latest composition of the Board of Directors and the Committees is available on our website as well.
+The corporate governance charter is reviewed regularly by the Board of Directors in the light of general developments in the area of corporate governance.

 Aquafin NV is a public limited company (naamloze vennootschap) incorporated under Belgian law.
 The Company was incorporated on 25 April 1990 on the initiative of the Flemish Region.